-Third, we place a high priority on consumer safety with our patented Smart Batteries that are designed and engineered to meet high safety standards.
+Fourth, we place a high priority on consumer safety with our patented Smart Batteries that are designed and engineered to exceed the highest battery safety standards.

 Finally, we make riding electric affordable.
-Gogoro Smartscooters, as well as ePTWs sold by our original equipment manufacturer ("OEM") partners, are at approximate price parity with traditional ICE PTWs at the time of purchase while providing a lower total cost of ownership throughout the life of the vehicle.
-Gogoro generates two, interlinked revenue streams: (i) Hardware sales - both Gogoro branded Smartscooters and enabling hardware, which includes sales of vehicle kits to partners who sell their own branded vehicles that are "Powered by the Gogoro NetworkTM" ("PBGN"), and, in the future sales of Battery Packs and GoStation® to our JV partnerships that will operate battery swapping networks and (ii) battery subscription recurring revenues from Swap & Go customer subscriptions to the battery swapping network.
+Gogoro Smartscooters, as well as ePTWs sold by our OEM partners, are at approximate price parity with traditional ICE PTWs at the time of purchase and provide a lower total cost of ownership throughout the life of the vehicle.

+Gogoro generates two, inter-linked revenue streams:

+- (i) Hardware sales both Gogoro branded Smartscooters and enabling hardware, which includes sales of vehicle kits to partners who sell their own branded vehicles that are "Powered by the Gogoro NetworkTM" ("PBGN"), and, in the future sales of Battery Packs and GoStation® to our JV partnerships that will operate battery swapping networks and - (ii) battery subscription recurring revenues from Swap & Go customer subscriptions to the battery swapping network.

-Regardless of whether the vehicle is Gogoro or partner OEM branded, end-customers must subscribe to the Gogoro Network battery swapping service for ongoing access to battery swapping at a set monthly fee based on the energy consumed.
-Our business model has demonstrated near 100% attach rates for Gogoro Network subscription revenue for every annual cohort of ePTWs sold since inception in our pilot market of Taiwan.
-We believe our subscription revenue model gives a long and predictable revenue stream through our PBGN scooters' life cycle and other portable energy storage applications.
-Our battery swapping subscription model also secures monthly recurring revenues from all the PBGN riders by making all the portable energy hardware users inseparable from our energy swapping network services.
+Regardless of whether the vehicle is Gogoro or partner branded, riders must subscribe to the Gogoro NetworkTM battery swapping service for ongoing access to battery swapping.
+Our business model has demonstrated a near 100% retention rate for Gogoro NetworkTM subscription revenue for every annual cohort of ePTWs sold since inception in our pilot market of Taiwan.
+We believe our subscription revenue model gives a long and predictable revenue stream through Gogoro or PBGN-branded scooters' life cycle.
+Our battery swapping subscription model also secures monthly recurring revenues from all the PBGN riders as they also subscribe to the Gogoro Network.

-Our battery swapping technology compromises an interoperable platform that seamlessly integrates a comprehensive ecosystem of hardware, software, and services, which consists of Gogoro Smart Batteries, GoStation[®], Gogoro Network[TM] Software & Battery Management Systems, Smartscooter, GoRewardSM, and related components and kits.
+Our battery swapping technology compromises an interoperable platform that seamlessly integrates a comprehensive ecosystem of hardware, software, and services, which consists of Gogoro Smart Batteries, GoStation®, Gogoro NetworkTM Software & Battery Management Systems, Smartscooter, GoRewardTM, and related components and kits.

 During the past decade in Taiwan, we have built our own battery swapping network to establish the Gogoro battery swapping ecosystem and catalyze the marketplace.
-In just over six years, the ePTWs have grown to 11.9% of all PTWs since we launched our first ePTW in 2015, where virtually 100% of all PTWs in Taiwan were ICE PTWs at that time.
-During 2022, approximately 89.8% of electric two-wheeler sales have been delivered from Gogoro and our PBGN OEM partners.
-As we continue to expand and add additional OEM partners beyond Taiwan, we will rely significantly on our strong and strategic OEM partnership with their global footprint, manufacturing agility, supply chain, and logistics capabilities, which will allow us to support our regional partners with greater speed and cost efficiency while further extending our brand's reach.
-We believe that our proven battery swapping platform, enabling technologies and strong OEM partnerships will drive rapid and sustained growth opportunities into global markets in the future.
+In just over seven years, ePTWs have grown to 11.9% market share of all PTWs since we launched our first ePTW in 2015, where virtually 100% of all PTWs in Taiwan were ICE PTWs at that time.
+During 2023, approximately 81.9% of electric two-wheeler sales have been delivered from Gogoro and our PBGN OEM partners.
+As we continue to expand and add additional OEM partners beyond Taiwan, we will benefit from partners' manufacturing agility, supply chain and logistics capabilities, and retail channels, which will extend our brand's reach.
+We believe that our proven battery swapping platform, enabling technologies and OEM partnerships will drive rapid and sustained growth opportunities into global markets in the future.

 Since Gogoro's inception in 2011, we have been engaged in developing and marketing our ePTW, battery swapping network, subscriptions, and other offerings, raising capital, and recruiting personnel.
 We have incurred net operating losses and net cash outflows from operations in every year since our inception.
-As of December 31, 2022, we had an accumulated deficit of \$349.9 million.
+As of December 31, 2023, we had an accumulated deficit of \$426.0 million.
 We have funded our operations primarily with proceeds from revenues generated from the sales of electric scooters and battery-swapping services, borrowings under our loan facilities, and offering shares through the private placement and to the capital market in the U.S.